Van0SM/Van0SM/README.md

 author may disappear for 3 days (maybe months) after discovering one new backend concept
 WARNING:
-do NOT run any code from this profile it's probably safe for your PC, but definitely not for your mentality
+do NOT run any code from this profile it is probably safe for your PC, but definitely not for your mentality

 Are you sure you want to dive into the deepest parts of my psyche?
 (Y/N):